familycomicsstudios/chikken/RULEBOOK.1.0.md

 ## 6. Draws and Stalemate
 6.1. **Stalemate.** If, on a player’s turn, no legal moves are available and the player is not in a position to lose by the victory conditions, the game shall be declared a draw, in a manner analogous to the stalemate rule in chess.

-6.2. **Threefold Repetition.** If the identical board position occurs on three separate occasions during the game, the game shall be declared a draw.
+6.2. **Threefold Repetition.** If the identical board position occurs on three consecutive occasions during the game, the game shall be declared a draw.

+6.3. **Draw.** If both players decide there is no point in the game continuing (e.g. boredom, unwinnable state), they can both choose to end the game as a draw.
+A draw is only valid if both players agree.

 ## 7. General Provisions
 7.1. **Legality of Moves.** All moves must strictly adhere to the provisions of this rulebook.
 Any move that contravenes these rules shall be deemed illegal.